Temptations

 Museum-Quality Archival Fine Art Canvas

-Temptations—first rejected for its provocative symbolism and later owned by a Colombian kingpin—depicts humanity caught between innocence and desire in a surreal paradise.
+Temptations of a False God—first rejected for its provocative symbolism and later owned by a Colombian kingpin—depicts humanity caught between innocence and desire in a surreal paradise.